rafaellseara/pokemon-challenge/README.md

 ## External API

 This project utilizes an external API to retrieve data about Pokémon.
-The API used for this project is [insert API name here].
+The API used for this project is [pokeapi](https://pokeapi.co/).
 It provides a wide range of information about Pokémon, including their stats, abilities, and evolutions.